What to wear to a Broadway show

 Do dress for the weather and not for social media

-Even though the vast majority of New York theatres have a rooftop, there are a few open-air venues in the city.
+Even though the vast majority of New York theatres are indoors, there are a few open-air venues in the city.
 When attending an outdoor show, like at Shakespeare in the Park, make sure you pack a raincoat and/or umbrella so you don't get wet if it rains.
-And wear a sweater long-sleeved shirt if it's cold outside, even if the performance is inside — you don't want to show up shivering!
+And wear a sweater or long-sleeved shirt if it's cold outside, even if the performance is inside — you don't want to show up shivering!
 (See below for additional tips about jackets.)

 Do keep the layers to a minimum